crwsolutions/ntokenizers/docs/index.md

 ```

 > **NTokenizers.Extensions.Spectre.Console**
+>
-> **Heads up:** Want to visualize your tokens in the console?
-Explore our companion project [NTokenizers.Extensions.Spectre.Console](https://crwsolutions.github.io/NTokenizers.Extensions.Spectre.Console/) it brings your token streams to life alongside `MarkupTokenizer`.
+> **Heads up:** Want to see your tokenized text with syntax-style highlighting in the console?
+Check out our companion project [NTokenizers.Extensions.Spectre.Console](https://crwsolutions.github.io/NTokenizers.Extensions.Spectre.Console/) that brings your text streams to life with rich, color-aware output with the help of this library.

 ## Overview